 Along the Atlantic Intracoastal Waterway, near the North Carolina border, the sleepy village of Little River, South Carolina makes its home.
 Life here moves at a gentle pace, and playing in the water is a way of life.

-Little River is the oldest town along the Grand Strand, the state's famous 60 mile long stretch of beach and entertainment venues, and it is known for its seafood and floating casinos.
+Little River is the oldest town along the Grand Strand, the state's famous 60 mile long stretch of beach and entertainment venues, and it is known for its seafood and floating casino.
 Fishermen and shrimpers have worked these waters for years, and their daily catches are served in the local waterfront restaurants.
 Each year, this little town plays host to a number of fun festivals, including the annual Blue Crab Festival, Oktoberfest, the Shrimp and Jazz Festival and the Christmas Market, to name just a few.
 Residents enjoy golfing, fishing, boating, visiting Vereen's Memorial Gardens and more.
-Homes include simple bungalows, brick contemporaries, ranch ramblers and some spectacular mansions.
+Single family homes include simple bungalows, brick contemporaries, ranch ramblers and some spectacular mansions.
 Condos and town homes are in good supply.
 Dazzling oceanfront beaches are about eight minutes away.

 Age 45 or Better: 55%